Amazon trade-in

 Service design workshop

 Purchases that require cost consideration create anxiety around affordability, particularly when customers lack clear visibility of available cost-reducing options.
-Value-conscious customers focus increasingly on total savings, not just base or list price.
+By focusing on affordability, value-conscious customers focus increasingly on total savings, not just base or list price.
+We ran an unmoderated think-out-loud study (n=30) on trade-in integrated into the purchase process to gather feedback on the improved grading as they went through the experience.

 Participants found the trade-in experience helpful in assessing the condition of their phones.
-Visual, interaction, and system-level patterns, ensured flows were intuitive, scalable, and accessible across multiple platforms.
+Visual, interaction, and system-level patterns ensured flows were intuitive, scalable, and accessible across multiple platforms.

 Almost all participants were satisfied with the explanation of when and why a phone might be rejected.
 Alongside updated, more competitive operational rejection criteria, we ensured every decision was tied to customer needs and measurable business outcomes.